wp-plugins/tpg-get-posts/trunk/readme.txt

 * pagination

 **NOTE**
 	The 3.0 release alters the default for thumbnails.
 If this upgrade breaks your site, download tag 2.5.0 and set the option to freeze the release.
-Be sure to test befor upgrading.
+Be sure to test before upgrading.

 == Usage ==